naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 ## What's wrong with these interviews

-#### They are a terrible proxy for everyday development.
+#### They are an unrealistic proxy for everyday development

 First and foremost, they are absolutely nothing like what you would be doing on the job.
 I can tell you with 100% certainty that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
 The one time i had to implement a distributed LRU cache for the company, I used [a library](https://github.com/isaacs/node-lru-cache) for the bulk of the work.
 These kinds of problems *don't exist* in modern day software engineering because the power and speed of recent computers make these performance tricks negligible.

-The opposing argument is that while developers nowadays have a cornucopia of libraries and tools at their disposal, it is still critical to know how these tools ** actually work** under the hood so that the engineer can make judicious decisions about what tool is appropriate for the job, and in what capacity.
+The opposing argument is that while developers nowadays have a cornucopia of libraries and tools at their disposal, it is still critical to know how these tools  **actually work** under the hood so that the engineer can make judicious decisions about what tool is appropriate for the job, and in what capacity.
 Fair -- I concede that knowing the nuts & bolts of how an algorithm or data structure works allows you to make better informed decisions in your work, and that being good at abstract thinking makes concrete tasks easier.

 But then, why do we insist on adding "tricks" to our programming problems?
 If we really only cared about knowledge of data structures, shouldn't we just ask someone to implement a Binary Search Tree in front of us, talk about the characteristics and runtime properties of that tree vs other data structures, and then call it a day?
 Couldn't we judge their knowledge via a behavioral interview, asking them about a time where they used a few design patterns and data structures in concert to model a problem effectively?

 It's also worth noting that [one of the most popular problems on LeetCode](https://leetcode.com/problems/number-of-islands) actually advocates "breaking the rules" and committing a programming faux-pas (overwriting state in the passed in matrix) in order to get the optimal solution.
 You shouldn't expect that a candidate, in 25-40 minutes, should consider breaking a tenet of good software engineering in order to solve a problem more efficiently.
 Thats not really fair, is it?
 Nor is that something that you would encourage them to do if they were working on your team, because they would be leaving a trail of state-related bugs everywhere they go.

-#### The difficulty of an assessment does not scale co-linearly with actual experience
+#### The difficulty of the assessment does not scale co-linearly with actual experience

-The most frustrating thing about LeetCode interviews, and potentially the most damning, is that the work experience accrued does not transfer at all to the ability to LeetCode.
-It's not like I'm suddenly able to breeze through Medium and Hard difficulty assessments now that I've solved problems in different architectures, languages, and programming paradigms -- it makes no difference.
+The most frustrating thing about LeetCode interviews, and potentially the most damning, is that an individual's accrued work experience does not transfer at all into their ability to LeetCode.
+It's not like I'm able to breeze through Medium and Hard difficulty assessments now that I've spent some time in the industry.
+This is the most disingenuous part of the interview process -- that we tie the expected rigor of the role to the difficulty of the LeetCode assessment.
+Someone who has spent 5+ years in the industry should be judged by criteria that determines the value of their years of experience.
+Senior Engineers need to know how to code and be *damn good at it,* so the coding assessment needs to reflect that.
+This is easier said than done (of course), and because this is nearly impossible to test within an hour timeframe, we stick to LeetCode.

-Being good at LeetCode assessments feels like an *adjacent* skill to writing software; you still need to be good at both in order to have mobility in this industry, but you won't actually get better at it by accruing experience on the job.
+However, being good at LeetCode assessments feels like an *adjacent* skill to writing software.
+You still need to be good at both in order to have upwards mobility in this industry, but you won't actually get better at it by accruing experience on the job.

-#### They cram too much into too small of a timeframe.
+#### They cram too much into too small of a timeframe

 So, enough with the moral qualms about the interview; let's discuss the structure.
 I noted above how the typical interviewing process works.
 Having interviewed a few hundred candidates myself, it makes sense what people are testing for in each phase of the interview.
 The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
 Here, we are looking for answers that present insightful views into their decision making process, and their ability to communicate and gel with the team.
 Cool, makes sense.
 With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's: